matecom57/mi-tutorial/docs/source/Fundamentals_of_Physics_Resnick_c04.rst

 In this chapter we continue looking at the aspect of physics that analyzes motion, but now the motion can be in two or three dimensions.
-For example, medical researchers and aeronautical engineers might concentrate on the physics of the two- and three-dimensional turns taken by fighter pilots in dog- fights because a modern high-performance jet can take a tight turn so quickly that the pilot immediately loses consciousness.
+For example, medical researchers and aeronautical engineers might concentrate on the physics of the two- and three-dimensional turns taken by fighter pilots in dogfights because a modern high-performance jet can take a tight turn so quickly that the pilot immediately loses consciousness.
 A sports engineer might focus on the physics of basketball.
 For example, in a free throw (where a player gets an uncontested shot at the basket from about 4.3 m), a player might employ the